-To release the mouse, press F8 and F12 simultaneously.
+To release the mouse, press F8 + F12 simultaneously (on Windows) or Ctrl + End (on Linux).
 You can also use the middle mouse button for this if the emulated mouse only has two buttons.

 Step 7: What now?

 If you made it this far, you got the basics of using 86Box, but there's more features and options to explore.
 For example, you can try out 86Box Manager for easier management of multiple emulated machines.
 You can see what's under the View menu, or look at some of the more obscure options in the Settings window.